KlemetievArtem/tpcMultiRegionFoam_CUT/README.md

 ## Сonducted simulations
 ### Comparison of 2D and 3D cases
 The dynamics of droplet detachment obtained from the results of 2D and 3D numerical modeling differ.
 However, the averaged value of the heat transfer coefficient on cylinder is practically identical in the compared cases.

 ![3D_2D](https://github.com/KlemetievArtem/tpcMultiRegionFoam_CUT/blob/main/fig_vid/3D_2D.png)

 ### 2D-Simulation of moving pure substance film condensation on a horizontal smooth tube
 The increase of vapor velocity intensify heat transfer in accordance with experiment.

 ![U_2_4_6](https://github.com/KlemetievArtem/tpcMultiRegionFoam_CUT/blob/main/fig_vid/U_2_4_6_pink2.gif)

 ### 2D-Simulation of pure substance film condensation on a horizontal smooth tubes bundle

-Condensation on a tube bundle segment can be modeled numerically
+Condensation on a tube bundle segment can be modeled numerically using the proposed solver.

 ![Briggs_Uv04_U_OF](https://github.com/KlemetievArtem/tpcMultiRegionFoam_CUT/blob/main/fig_vid/Briggs_Uv04_U_OF.gif)

 ## Contributing